 The goal of the court during a custody battle is to discover the best interests of the children involved, and often only occurs in cases of estrangement, or where the parents are either unwilling or unsuccessful at mediation.
 This puts the custody arrangements entirely in the hands of the court.
 The weight of social media will vary on a case-by-case basis—often dependent on the judge and severity of the content being shared.
 This makes it crucial to understand best practices for using social media during your custody case to help you navigate the custody process more successfully.

-Tips for Using Social Media During a Custody Battle:
+Tips for Using Social Media During a Custody Battle

-- Make your profile private if you want to, but don't delete posts.
-If you're worried about privacy, feel free to make your profile private, so only your friends can see it.
-However, deleting posts probably isn't a good idea.
-If you delete a post, but your ex or their attorney took a screenshot and use it against you in court, the court may see the deletion as an admission of guilt.
+- Don't delete posts.
+Deleting posts isn't typically a good idea because if someone has screenshot a post and your ex or their attorney uses it against you, the court may see the deletion as an admission of guilt.
 Instead, be honest with the court about your intent.

-If you're embroiled in a custody battle, contact us online or via phone at (407) 315-2006 at Conti Moore Law, PLLC to schedule a consultation.
+Contact us online or via phone at (407) 315-2006 at Conti Moore Law, PLLC to schedule a consultation.